Learn more about the dangers of sun poisoning

 Message and data rates may apply.
 Text the word STOP to opt out and HELP for help.
 Click here to view the privacy and terms.

-Sun Poisoning Rash
+What Is Sun Poisoning Rash?

 Sun poisoning rash, also known as sun allergy or sun rash, can result from sun poisoning or too much exposure to the sun.
 Sun rash is a very itchy, widespread red rash.
 Small bumps, resembling hives, also can develop.

-Blisters can also be a sign of sun poisoning.
+Blisters also can be a sign of sun poisoning.
 Typically, blisters are small, white bumps filled with fluid, with swollen red skin surrounding the area.
 These blisters can be extremely painful and itchy.

-How to Prevent Sun Poisoning
+How Can Sun Poisoning Be Prevented?

 Sun poisoning and sunburn can be prevented by following these steps: